-- For supported borrowing the regulatory method is used and; - From 2015/2016 for all other assets acquired through unsupported borrowing the MRP is based on the depreciation method.
+- For supported borrowing the regulatory method is used and; - From 2015/2016 for all other assets acquired through unsupported borrowing, except for commercial property investments, the MRP is based on the depreciation method.
 Prior to 2015/2016 the method used to calculate the MRP was based on the asset life method.
 Depreciation, revaluation and impairment losses and amortisations are therefore replaced by the contribution in the General Fund Balance as MRP by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.